Parent’s Guide to Sending Your Kid to International School

 To help you, we have decided to give you the ultimate guide which includes all the information you need to know about sending your kid to an international school.

 The application procedure is one of the most important steps in the transferring process.
 Many international schools have a waiting list which means you need to do your research and enroll your child as soon as possible.
 To be on the safe side, start preparing a year in advance so you will have everything ready.

 Be sure to compile all documents on time so you can submit them when you apply.
+Also, make sure that the documents are translated to the language of the country they are going to.
 You may need to use certified translation services from professional translators to translate your child’s personal records and school reports.
 Preparing this paperwork ahead of time may bump you up on the waiting list.

 Consider the fees and costs